level420/iconfont/readme.txt

 You have to use current qooxdoo master from github to have icon font support.

-IT WILL NOT WORK WITH QOOXDOO RELEASESES BEFORE AND INCLUDING 5.0.2
+IT WILL NOT WORK WITH QOOXDOO RELEASES BEFORE AND INCLUDING 5.0.2

 !!!!
 WARNING !!!!